 Children make progress when there is a change in long term memory and when content is taught in small, manageable steps.

 This will reduce cognitive load.
 Units are sequenced, so prior knowledge, skills and concepts are built upon from previous year groups and units lead to improved skills and increased knowledge.

-Individual progress is continually assessed through the use of cumulative quizzing, lesson questions and the end of unit quiz.
+Individual progress is continually assessed using cumulative quizzing, lesson questions and the end of unit quiz.